-Eventually, Watlington was put in touch with bio-acoustician and Ocean Alliance Founder and President Dr. Roger Payne.
-Alongside colleagues Katy Payne and Scott McVay, Dr. Payne travelled to Bermuda to meet with Frank Watlington.
+Eventually, Watlington was put in touch with bio-acoustician and Ocean Alliance Founder Dr. Roger Payne.
+In 1967, with colleagues Katy Payne and Scott McVay, Dr. Payne travelled to Bermuda to meet with Frank Watlington.
 Upon studying the intricate vocalizations of the humpback whales, they realized that what they were hearing were fixed rhythmic patterns of repeated sound: in other words, song.
 This discovery was a landmark moment in the birth of modern whale biology and in the trajectory of Dr. Payne’s career.
 “Few experiences have had a deeper effect on me — it changed my life,” Dr. Payne has said.
 “When I heard the sounds that those whales made, it had such a profound effect on me that I wanted everyone to hear them, and the idea of making a record was born.”

-Since then, whilst some species and populations have recovered well, many have shown few signs of recovery: even 35 years later.
+Since then, some species and populations have recovered, but many have shown few signs of recovery.

 Continuing scientific studies on humpback whale song

 Since this discovery, Dr. Payne and his colleagues at Ocean Alliance have gathered songs from humpback populations throughout the world.
 Ocean Alliance’s whale song library now contains more than 1,500 recordings from fourteen different geographic regions.
 The library totals more than 6,000 hours of sounds and is the largest collection of humpback recordings.